Let us help you customize your experience.

 Arkansas Children's Research Institute is a not-for-profit corporation owned by Arkansas Children's, Inc. The Arkansas Children's Hospital Board of Trustees established ACRI in 1989, and ACRI officially opened in May of 1992.
 The Research Institute Building is located one block south of the main hospital building.
 ACRI's total research grant base in 1997 was $7.5 million.
 Today its researchers bring in over $21 million yearly in grants and contracts from federal and private agencies and industry and from philanthropic donations and professional organizations.

-At the Arkansas Children's Research Institute (ACRI), we champion children by making them healthier today and better tomorrow.
+At the Arkansas Children's Research Institute (ACRI), we champion children by making them better today and healthier tomorrow.

 Our vision is to be a leader in cutting-edge research that improves the health and well-being of children and their families.